FionaCLin/epipro/Reports/Design Details.md

 ### Logger
 We have an auto-generated log file under /PHASE1/API_SourceCode/Api_log.log.
 It contains the time that request happened, the requested URL and the status code it returns.
-Each time when the Api restarts, it will be overwritten.
+Each time the Api restarts, it will be overwritten and log the latest information.

 ## Developement and Deployment Environment